-15 years ago, Ben Walker left his girlfriend and his ministry calling for a business opportunity.
-Now with a high-paying career and a trophy fiancé, he is visited by an angel, who gives him a glimpse into what his life would look like had he followed his calling.Written by
+15 years ago, Ben Walker left his girlfriend, his hometown, and his ministry calling for a business opportunity.
+Now he has a high-paying career and a trophy fiancée.
+One day he's visited by an angel who lets him see what his life would look like if he had followed his calling.Written by

 16 of 30 people found this review helpful.

 Was this review helpful to you?